skyler-vestal/unscuffed_vtuber_v2/threejs/README.md

 $ npm run dev
 ```

-If encounter error
+If encountering the following error
 ```
 this[kHandle] = new _Hash(algorithm, xofLen);
 ```
-set the environment variable
+set the environment variable:
 ```
 $ export NODE_OPTIONS=--openssl-legacy-provider
 ```